academe/osgb-tools/README.md

 Not all letter combinations cover land that the OS maps.
 Only 500km squares H, N, O, S and T are used by the OS.
 The squares do extend beyond that in theory, but the accuracy drifts out quickly.
-Inside these 500km squares, only a slection of 100km squares are mapped by the OS.
+Inside these 500km squares, only a selection of 100km squares are mapped by the OS.
 Again, 100km squares outside of this range are still supported by this library, but they have no meaning on OS maps.